Java ConcurrentHashMap And Exception Handling

 }

-• Allows concurrent reads and updates with minimal contention.
+• Concurrent reads and updates work with minimal blocking.

 import java.util.concurrent.ConcurrentHashMap;